Every year at about this time, many executives scratch their heads and wonder, “Is the year really half over—already?”

 Oftentimes, strategic planning is done in an exclusive manner, behind closed doors with only the most senior leaders in attendance.
 Then, with the best of intentions, these same leaders emerge from their star chamber to announce the strategic plan to the organization.
 Months later, frustration at the top begins to surface, particularly if company performance is weak.
 “Why aren’t people on board with our strategic direction?” is a common question leaders ask.
 Meanwhile, many employees may be asking a very different question: “Why are you making your strategic direction my problem?”
 It’s an all too common scenario.

 Leaders often drive hard, and then drive off.
 It’s an easy pattern to fall into.
-Once the strategic plan is done, it’s announced and that’s it.
-Employees scratch their heads and wonder what to do next or may not fully understand what’s being asked of them.
+Once the strategic plan and taking steps to ensure their people understand what was rolled out and are actually equipped to meet the requirements of the plan.

 If you’re experiencing a temporary slump in your organization’s performance, you can break out of it by conducting a deliberate assessment of what’s going on.
-The objective is to take the right action that either supports continued performance or accurately addresses under performance.
+The goal is to take the right action that either supports continued performance or accurately addresses under performance.